A film was once called a “biograph”; now we generally say “cinematograph.”

 Borges and Film

 In the 1930s, Jorge Luis Borges developed a passion for the cinema.
-He wrote numerous short film reviews, animated by a charming crankiness and revealing a fondness for gangster movies.
-Although time has rendered many of his reviews hopelessly esoteric, Borges’ general comments on Hollywood, international cinema, and the pitfalls of filmmaking remain surprisingly relevant.
-He also tried his hand at scriptwriting, sometimes working with his friend and partner Adolfo Bioy Casares.
-As blindness overcame him in the 1950s, Borges stopped reviewing films, but his interest in cinema remained keen, and he frequently discussed its history and aesthetics in interviews.
+He wrote many brief film reviews notable for their charm, crankiness, and fondness for gangster movies.
+Although in many cases time has hopelessly obscured the subject of his reviews, Borges’ general comments on Hollywood, international cinema, and the pitfalls of filmmaking remain surprisingly relevant.
+He also tried his hand at scriptwriting, sometimes working with his friend and collaborator Adolfo Bioy Casares.
+As blindness overcame him in the 1950s, Borges stopped reviewing films.
+Nevertheless his interest in cinema remained keen, and he frequently discussed its history and aesthetics in interviews.

 Borges-Related Screenplays